-My idea of a road trip (definitely romanticized) connotes image of open roads and feeling of absolute freedom.
-That illusion, however, was before I went on my New England road trip in April.
-The reality is, we were driving a lot.
+When I think about road trip, it connotes images of open roads and feelings of absolute freedom and wonderment.
+That romanticized notion of road trips, however, has proven to be a miscommunication.
+In April, I went on a New England road trip that has demonstrated my naivety with car travel.
+The reality is, we were driving a lot and it wasn’t always fun and without back pains.
 Hence, should you ever be tempted to go on a road trip, be careful who you pick as your travel buddy (-ies).

 Route (800.8 mi): Boston, MA → Portland, ME → Jackson, NH → Portland, ME → Cape Cod, MA